aws/eks-anywhere/docs/content/en/docs/getting-started/vsphere/overview.md

 Installing networking on workload cluster
 ```

-After that, the CAPI providers are configured on the workload cluster, in preparation for the workload cluster to take over responsibilities for running the components needed to manage the itself.
+After that, the CAPI providers are configured on the workload cluster, in preparation for the workload cluster to take over responsibilities for running the components needed to manage itself:

 ```
 Installing cluster-api providers on workload cluster